it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > Use of USB devices is very common in election systems.
 Therefore, it is critical that all external devices be scanned for malware prior to use.

+Applies to: Vendor supplied hardware

+Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.5
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.5.5

 ### Use Standard Hardening Configuration Templates for Databases